 A typical supply curve shows an increase in supply as wages rise.
 It slopes from left to right.

 However, in labour markets, we can often witness a backward bending supply curve.
-This means after a certain point, higher wages can lead to a decline in labour supply
+This means after a certain point, higher wages can lead to a decline in labour supply.
+This occurs when higher wages encourage workers to work less and enjoy more leisure time.

 Diagram of Backward Bending Supply Curve

-The reason is that there are two effects related to determining supply.
+There are two effects related to determining supply of labour.

 - The substitution effect states that a higher wage makes work more attractive than leisure.
 Therefore, in response to higher wages, supply increases because work gives greater remuneration.